 Rules for Mattis

-Rules for the card game Mattis: unique card game for 2-6 players with two different rounds!
-The goal is to NOT become Mattis.
-Fun and different!
+Rules for the card game Mattis: Card game for 2-6 players with two different rounds.
+The goal is to not become Mattis.

 • 2 players: Remove 10 random cards without looking at them

 Each player is dealt 3 cards.
-The rest are placed in a face-down draw pile in the center.
-Card value: Aces are highest, 2s are lowest.
+The rest are placed face down as a draw pile in the center.
+Aces are highest, 2s are lowest.

-Risk Draw: On your turn, you may choose to draw a card from the pile instead of playing from hand.
+Risk Draw: On your turn, you may draw a card from the pile instead of playing from hand.
 That card must be played, no matter what it is.

 Play continues as long as each player can keep a hand of 3 cards by drawing from the pile.